Fr\'echet Means in Infinite Dimensions: Weak Convergence

 Some remarks about this notion are due.
 First, we note that regularization is a sort of ``soft quotient'' whereas the standard quotient is a sort of ``hard quotient'', in the sense of ``soft'' and ``hard'' penalties in mathematical optimization.
-Second, we note that the term ``regularization'' is not standard; despite being studied in previous works \cite{MillerYounes}, we are not aware of a particular name given to this operation.
-Lastly, we mention that the existence of a suitable $\rho$ for a given group $G$ is, in great generality, guaranteed: It is known \cite{Struble1974} that every locally compact second countable Hausdorff group admits a left-invariant proper metric.
+Second, we note that the term ``deformation'' is not standard, despite this operation being well-known in statistical shape analysis \cite{MillerYounes}; we use this term because this operation coincides with the notion of \textit{Cheeger deformation} if $(X,d)$ is a Riemannian manifold (see \cite[Chapter~6.1]{AlexandrinoBettiol}).
+Lastly, we mention that the existence of a suitable $\rho$ for a given group $G$ is, in great generality, guaranteed; it is known \cite{Struble1974} that every locally compact second countable Hausdorff group admits a left-invariant proper metric.
 This leads us to the last of our closure properties:

 \begin{proposition} Consider any metric space $(X,d)$ admitting a weak convergence, and any proper metric group $(G,\rho)$ whose action on $(X,d)$ is isometric, metrically compatible, and weakly compatible.
 Then, $w$ is a weak convergence for $(X,d_{G,\rho})$. \end{proposition}